mchion/reddit_ELT_pipeline/README.md

 ## Staging Area

-- **Unprocessed**: Data is initially saved as JSON files in Cloud Storage.
-It is designated as "unprocessed" and stored in a storage bucket.
+- **Unprocessed**: When data is initially retrieved from the API, it is immediately saved as a JSON file in Cloud Storage.
+It is placed in a storage bucket designated as "unprocessed".
+By storing these raw files in a separate storage bucket, it makes it easier to see which files have not yet been processed in the event there is a failure.

-- **Processed**: After being transformed, the original data is marked as being "processed" and moved into a storage bucket designated for processed files.
-In this way, we can keep track of which files have been processed without modifying the orignal data.
+- **Processed**: After transforming the data to fit our needs, the JSON files are copied into a storage bucket designated for processed files and the original files are deleted.
+If this were a real-life production data pipeline, the original files would be moved to another storage bucket designated for processed raw files.
+This keeps our original data intact in case our we need to reprocess old data.

 ## Data Transformation and Loading

-- **Get only new comments**: Because of our extraction process, we loaded exactly 100 comments without regard to whether we have requested them before.
-This means that our data has duplicates.
-We read from our data warehouse the latest timestamp and use that to only extract from
+- **Timestamp conversion**: Timestamps need to be properly formatted and have the correct time zone in order before being placed in the data warehouse.
+Our data schema specifically

+- **Deduplication**: We query our data warehouse for the latest timestamp and use this latest timestamp to only extract comments and posts that occurred after it.
+Although there are more thorough deduplication methods, the low frequency of user comments to this particular subreddit makes deduplication efforts easier.

-- **Load into BigQuery**: Loading data is simple enough.
-We just have to make sure it matches the data schema that we set up with posts going in one table and comments into the other.
+- **Load into BigQuery**: Loading data into BigQuery is straightforward for the most part once the data has been properly transformed so that it matches the data schema.
+We load posts to one table and comments to another.

 ## Data Warehouse

-Our data model and data analyzation usage is simple enough to not need a data warehouse as performant and scalable as BigQuery.
-A RDBMS database like Cloud SQL would have also sufficed.
-However, the ease-of-use and popularity of BigQuery, combined with tiered pricing, led us to choose it for this simple pipeline.
+Our data model and data analyzation usage does not need a data warehouse as performant and scalable as BigQuery.
+It would have also sufficed to accept a slower (but more consistent) RDBMS database like Cloud SQL.
+However, the ease-of-use and popularity of BigQuery, combined with its generous tiered pricing for users with low usage, led us to choose it over over choices.

 - **Data Model**: Our data model consists of two tables - one for posts and another for comments - with a one-to-many relationship between posts and comments.
 A post can be associated with many comments, but a comment can only be associated with one post.
 Organizing the data this way leads to reduced processing that needs to be done by analysts and also reduced redundancy.